Dani Rhodes

-Dani Marie Watt (née Rhodes; born April 8, 1998) is an American professional soccer player who plays as a forward.
+Dani Marie Watt (née Rhodes; born April 8, 1998) is an American former professional soccer player who played as a forward.
 She played college soccer for the University of Wisconsin–Madison.

 Early life

-Rhodes attended Waukesha West High School where she was a two time Wisconsin State girls Soccer Players of the Year.
+Rhodes attended Waukesha West High School where she was a two time Wisconsin State girls Soccer Player of the Year.

 College career

 Rhodes played college soccer at Wisconsin from 2016 to 2019.
 She scored her first collegiate goal on August 19, 2016, against Illinois State.
 Rhodes was named to the All-Big Ten Freshman Team in 2016.
 In 2017, she was named to the All-Big Ten second team.
 In 2019, she was named Big Ten Forward of the Year, and was named to the All-Big Ten first team.

 Club career

-Chicago Red Stars

 Rhodes made her NWSL debut for the Chicago Red Stars on September 12, 2020.
-She appeared in three out of Chicago's four matches during the 2020 Fall Series. before it was canceled due to the Coronavirus outbreak in the United States.
+She appeared in three out of Chicago's four matches during the 2020 Fall Series. before it was canceled due to the COVID-19 pandemic in the United States.